 James Blodgett, M.A, M.B.A., M.S.

-of Lifeboat’s response to DARPA’s 100 Year Starship RFP.
-While working
+principal author of Lifeboat’s response to DARPA’s 100 Year Starship

 James is Coordinator of the Global Risk Reduction Special Interest Group in American Mensa.
-He gave talks on global risk at three American Mensa Annual Gatherings, at a Global General Gathering of the Triple Nine Society, and at a Society for Risk Analysis Annual Meeting.
+He gave talks on global risk at four American Mensa Annual Gatherings, at a Global General Gathering of the Triple Nine Society, and at a Society for Risk Analysis Annual Meeting.
+He has published papers relevant to Lifeboat concerns in World Future Review and in the Journal of the British Interplanetary Society.
 He was part of a group that persuaded CERN to do a second safety study.

 James has produced and conducted training programs, taught courses in statistics, economics, and sociology at several colleges, published articles on several topics, and self-published cartoons and poems.
 His computer programs and interface protocols for handicapped persons who interface with a computer by means of a single switch were featured on the cover of Communication Outlook and won first place in the Council for Exceptional Children National Software Search, Physically Handicapped Division.